nicplackle/My-CV-2.0/README.md

 ### Work

 Maybe the most important section of my resume is this one.
-This includes some of my projects I did for Becode (screenshot & hyperlink to the actual page).
+This includes some of my projects I did for Becode (screenshot & hyperlink to the actual page) and a Wordpress website I recently created for the Antwerp based vegan restaurant 'Wild Project'.

-You will also find 2 websites that I actually didn't create.
-One is of my previous job "Muziekhandel Jacky Claes".
-I did update the website regularly during my job there.
-The other one is from my band "Your Highness".
-I am planning to create a new website for my band in the near future as a project.
+Right now I am creating a new website for my band "Your Highness" which should be live soon.

 ### Contact